True ‘Paradise’ on Capitola Esplanade

 by Janet Blaser

-So, when a second restaurant in Capitola Village adopted that nomenclature (the first being Paradise Sushi), I knew I’d have to check it out.
+So, when the second restaurant in Capitola Village adopted that nomenclature (the first being Paradise Sushi), I knew I’d have to check it out.

 My companion and I headed to the week-old Paradise Beach Grille late Friday night, thinking to just take a peek, maybe have a drink and check out this new kid on the block.
 Plus, I wanted to see if it could possibly measure up to my standards of paradise (harumph).